lukelarue/lukelaruecom/README.md

   npm run dev --workspace services/chat-api
   ```
   - Starts the chat API (`http://localhost:4100`) and Firestore emulator (`127.0.0.1:8080`).
 Set headers `x-user-id` and `x-user-name` when calling the API directly to simulate authenticated users.
+  - When the frontend cannot connect to this service, the UI displays "chat disabled" to signal the offline state.
 - **Unit tests**
   ```bash
   npm test --workspace services/chat-api